Nine Below Zero

 Nine Below Zero are an English rock band who have a cult following throughout Europe.
-They became popular during the period 1980–1982 and are still performing currently throughout the UK, Scandinavia and Europe as of 2025.
+They became popular during the period 1980–1982.
+As of 2026, Nine Below Zero continue to perform live, with scheduled concerts in the United Kingdom, Ireland, Greece and Denmark.

 Career

 The band was originally formed in South London in 1977 by guitarist and lead vocalist Dennis Greaves.
 He was joined by bassist Peter Clark, Kenny Bradley on drums, and vocalist and harmonica player Mark Feltham.
 They were originally named 'Stan's Blues Band' and for the next two years they played in London clubs.

 In 1979, while playing at The Thomas A'Beckett pub in the Old Kent Road they accepted an offer from former musician Mickey Modern to manage them.
 Modern persuaded the band to change their name.
 Greaves chose Nine Below Zero after the Sonny Boy Williamson II song.
 Modern was signed to A&M Records and he persuaded A&M to give him a record label, M&L Records, to launch Nine Below Zero.

 In 1980 the band released their first album, Live at the Marquee, which was recorded on 16 June 1980.
 Bradley was replaced as drummer by Stix Burkey.
 By the end of that year they had built an audience, particularly amongst fans of the new wave of British heavy metal attracted by their high-energy, fast-tempo sound.
 They headlined at the Hammersmith Odeon and featured Alexis Korner, a long-time champion of new electric blues talent.

 In 1981, they released their second album, Don't Point Your Finger, produced by Glyn Johns.
 Johns complained the bass was too basic for the new songs, so the band subsequently replaced Clark with bass player Brian Bethell.
 The band appeared on The Chris Tarrant Show, The South Bank Show, O.T.T., The Old Grey Whistle Test, and the BBC2 comedy series The Young Ones performing "11+11".
 They also supported The Kinks and The Who on tour.
 Don't Point Your Finger reached number 56 on the UK Albums Chart.

 Their third album, Third Degree, contained "11+11", written by Greaves and Modern.
 The album spent six weeks in the chart and peaked at number 38.
 After this, the band split up.
 Bethell joined The Blow Monkeys and Feltham went on to session work, most notably for Rory Gallagher.
 Arnold became manager of The Truth, and he refused Modern's suggestions to re-form Nine Below Zero.
 In 1990, IRS Records's interest in The Truth was fading, and Modern persuaded Feltham and Greaves to reunite for a tenth-anniversary concert.